 Teeth grinding is a habit that can wreak havoc on your teeth.
 Also known by its scientific name, bruxism, teeth grinding often occurs when a person is anxious, angry, or restless.
-Whether you grind your teeth while awake or while you sleep, you are damaging your teeth.
+Whether you grind your teeth while awake or sleep, you damage your teeth.

-Several risks are associated with teeth grinding that can be repaired through Supreme Dentistry’s
+Several risks associated with teeth grinding can be repaired through Supreme Dentistry’s

 family dental services.
-Find out how our dental experts can help you with your teeth grinding issues by calling
+To find out how our dental experts can help you with bruxism, call us today at

 844.966.2333.